mcanlas/improv-living-guide/manuscript/exercises.md

 ## One word responses

 Initiator does normal dialog.
 Responder only reacts using one word from what was just say.
 Can include small words or phrasal, but don't get crazy.

+## Maximum stop

+Player one, ready to ramble and improvise non-stop about something.
+Player two, ready to interject with small things, possibly unrelated, like I need a tissue.